ray-project/kuberay/docs/guidance/gcs-ha.md

 > Note: This feature is still experimental, there are a few limitations and stabilization will be done in future release from both Ray and KubeRay side.

+Ray GCS HA enables GCS server to use external storage backend.
+As a result, Ray clusters can tolerant GCS failures and recover from failures without affecting important services such as detached Actors & RayServe deployments.

 ### Prerequisite

 * Ray 2.0 is required.